Central Region

 Please note that available benefits and observed holidays are subject to change.
 Matched interns will receive full benefit orientations at their site which will go over all benefit information for the training year.
 More information about the Support and Benefits offered in each of our regions can be found here.

 Royal Oaks Hospital does conduct background checks on interns prior to orientation.
-The following document provides the full, detailed hiring policy for the Compass Health network:

 Note these key factors that could cause the site to release an intern from match: